1967 Brabham BT21, FB

 Because of Ganley’s early successful F3 history, BT21/20 can also be raced as a 1000 “Screamer” in historic Formula 3 with F3 Historic.
 The current twin cam engine could be removed and used in trade for the 1000 cc Screamer.
 So this car presents many options on many continents.

 The late 1960’s formula cars are the end of an iconic styling era in auto racing.
 These are beautiful, timeless, pieces of racing machinery.
 They were driven by future F1 heroes as they came up through the ranks.
 As such they have a secured place in automotive racing history.
 These are wonderful cars to drive, and beautiful cars to show off at the track, at your home, and at other social and business events.
-All wins, and you haven’t even raced it yet.
+All wins.